HenryOwenz/ezop/documentation/model_architecture.md

 ## Overview

-This document describes the model architecture implemented in CloudGate to support multiple cloud providers.
+This document describes the model architecture implemented in cloudgate to support multiple cloud providers.
 The architecture is designed to be flexible, extensible, and maintainable, allowing for easy addition of new cloud providers and services.

 ## Model Structure